cncf/techdocs/assessments/0009-in-toto/in-toto-implementation.md

 To begin achieving the goal of documentation that meets the needs of different user populations and is discoverable by the intended readers, we recommend the following general plan.

 1. Initial tasks:

+   a.
 Create a Documentation home page on the [project web site](https://in-toto.io), linked prominently from the About menu.

+   b.
 Create a **Getting Started** page on the web site from the existing README content in the [main repo](https://github.com/in-toto/in-toto.README.md).

+   c.
 Link **Getting Started** as the first menu item in the **Get started** menu (currently the first item is a link to a demo).

+   d.
 Expose parts of the product specification as separate named documents on the website, as:
      - [System Overview](https://github.com/in-toto/docs/blob/master/in-toto-spec.md#2-system-overview)  (compare content to https://in-toto.io/in-toto/README and current website About - create versions of increasing depth to address to specific audiences)
      - [Glossary](https://github.com/in-toto/docs/blob/master/in-toto-spec.md#17-terminology) (convert to alphabetized table)
      - [Workflow/Personas](https://github.com/in-toto/docs/blob/master/in-toto-spec.md#2-system-overview) (clearly identify user types and point to relevant doc sections)

 2. Create a high-level technical overview on the project home page suitable for evaluators (see [User Roles](#user-roles)).
 This might be one of the existing overviews, or can be adapted from them.

 3. Create an index or map to existing docs as a temporary guide, preparatory to moving that information into RTD and integrating it into a doc architecture.

 4. Encourage documentation contributions:
    - Add Documentation as a contribution area, and clarify the process.
 Contributor docs should:
       - List reviewers/approvers for doc changes and additions.